AltonCuff/app-store/readme.md

 # Usage

+1. Users can register an account.
+2. Users can log in if they have an registered account.
-Users will be able to create/register an account as well as log into their account.
-Once logged in user's will be able to view the shop page with the clothing line.
-You will be able to view more information about a product by clicking on the view button.
-User's will be able to add item's to their cart by clicking on the buy button.
-User's can also view their purchase history by navigation to the History Page via the NavBar.
-Once the user added item's to their cart they can navigate to their cart by clicking on the cart icon on the NavBar.
-User's can link their paypal and pay their amount due.
+3. Users can navigate the application to view Bravado's clothing line.
+4. You can view more information about a product by clicking on the 'view' button.
+5. You can add items to your cart by clicking on the 'buy' button.
+6. Users can also view their purchase history by navigation to the 'History Page' via the NavBar.
+7. Once the user added items to their cart they can navigate to their cart by clicking on the cart icon on the NavBar.
+8. Users can link their paypal to pay their amount due.

 # Installation

 1.  npm install & cd client + npm install to get node_modules.
-2.  add a .env file containing your MongoDB URI + cloudconnect info.
+2.  add a .env file containing your:
+    - MongoDB : MongoDB URI
+    - Cloudinary: CLOUD_NAME
+    - Cloudinary: CLOUD_API_KEY
+    - Cloudinary: CLOUD_API_SECRET
+    - Passwordsgenerator: ACCESS_TOKEN_SECRET
+    - Passwordsgenerator: REFRESH_TOKEN_SECRET
 3.  in your terminal type npm run dev to start up both backend + client.

 # Security